SpenceKonde/megaTinyCore/megaavr/extras/TakingOverTCA0.md

 In these examples, it is also used to make sure one doesn't try to run them on a part where the mappings of the channels to pins are different (ie, the 8-pin parts).

 ##### Added complication for 8-pin parts
 On the 8-pin parts, the default location for WO0 is the same as for WO3: PA3, ie, you can't get an extra channel from split mode.
 However, WO0 can be moved from it's default location to PA7 via the PORTMUX; megaTinyCore does this to get the extra PWM channel out of the box.
 This is controlled by `PORTMUX.CTRLC`.
 Nothing else is controlled by this register, so you can just set it to the compiler-provided constants.
-None of the other parts supported by megaTinyCore have PWM pins blocking eachother like this.
+None of the other parts supported by megaTinyCore have PWM pins blocking each other like this.

 ```
 PORTMUX.CTRLC = PORTMUX_TCA00_DEFAULT_gc;   // Move it back to PA3